luontola/tdd-mooc/data/1-tdd.md

 ## History

 Sometime in the 1970s, the 12-year-old [Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck) [[1]](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) was reading books that his father had brought home.
 One of the books said that this is how you write programs: *You take the input tape, look at its contents, and type manually the output tape that you expect to create.
-Then programming is the process of writing a program, until the actual output tape matches the expected output tape.*
+Then programming is the process of writing a program until the actual output tape matches the expected output tape.*

 Some things that should not have been forgotten were lost.
 And for two decades, the technique passed out of all knowledge.
 Until, when chance came, it was rediscovered.

 Fast forward to 1990s.
 Kent Beck had followed in his father's footsteps and was now a software consultant.
-He had written the first unit testing framework in the xUnit family, the SUnit for Smalltalk.
-It was then that he remembered the book he had read as a kid. *"If I took this type-the-output-tape-first schema seriously, then I would write the test before I had the code."*
+He had written the first unit testing framework in the xUnit family, SUnit for Smalltalk.
+It was then that Kent remembered the book he had read as a kid. *"If I took this type-the-output-tape-first schema seriously, then I would write the test before I had the code."*

 He thought the idea was stupid, so he had to try it.